 The main feature is the very large white petal-like bracts, which provide an attractive spring blossom display.

 The tree will often bear fruitlets - not palatable for humans, but very popular with birds and animals, making this a good choice if you want to encourage wildlife into your garden.

-Fill in the details below and we will let you know when Cherokee Princess flowering dogwood is back in stock.
+Fill in the form below and we will notify you when Cherokee Princess flowering dogwood are back in stock.

 Cherokee Princess grows best in drier areas of the UK.
 Although trees of Cornus florida like some shade in their native regions of north-eastern USA, in the UK they are best grown in full sun.
 In less favourable areas it may revert to being a non-flowering shrub.